 4.1.
 Satisfying Economic Substance Test

-By satisfying the ES test, companies prove that they are bringing true economic value to the jurisdiction, not utilizing offshore structures to solely optimize profits.
+By satisfying the ES test, companies prove that they are bringing true economic value to the jurisdiction when decided to registration, not utilizing offshore structures to solely optimize profits.

 All relevant activities are subject to the general ES test, except holding and high-risk IP activities.
 The test for holding business is lighter while it is stricter for high-risk IP business.